 Shekeria Brown, AICP

 Shekeria holds a Master of Urban and Regional Planning from Florida Atlantic University, with a concentration in community and economic development.
 She also holds dual Bachelor of Arts degrees in Mass Communication and Interpersonal Speech Communication from the University of South Florida.
 Shekeria is a member of the American Institute of Certified Planners and American Planning Association and finds time to give back to the community through volunteering her time to organizations and activities.

 Melissa is a public service professional with a specialization in learning and development.
 She has over 13 years of experience working in human services as a strong advocate for vulnerable and under-served populations.
 Prior to joining the South Florida Community Development Coalition, she oversaw staff development for Pine Street Inn, a leading organization providing services to the homeless in the Greater Boston area.
 Melissa relocated to Miami to continue her career in public service as an advocate in improving quality of life for residents via a holistic approach encompassing affordable housing, education, workforce development, and health/wellness.

 Melissa received her Master of Public Administration with a concentration in nonprofit management from Suffolk University, Boston and a Bachelor of Arts in Psychology/Sociology from University of Massachusetts, Boston.
-She is a Certified Professional in Learning and Performance and is a member of Association for Talent Development and American Society for Public Administration.
+She is a Certified Professional in Learning and Performance and is a member of Association for Talent Development and American Society for Public Administration, South Florida Chapter.